Claudia Webbe: MP guilty of threatening and harassing woman

 Westminster Magistrates' Court heard she made several calls over two years and threatened the woman with acid.

-After the verdict, Ms Webbe said she was "deeply shocked" and would appeal.
+After the verdict, Webbe said she was "deeply shocked" and would appeal.

-The prosecution said Ms Webbe, of Islington, north London, made a string of calls to 59-year-old Michelle Merritt between September 2018 and April last year.
+The prosecution said Webbe, of Islington, north London, made 16 calls to 59-year-old Michelle Merritt, a friend of her partner Lester Thomas, between September 2018 and April last year.

 The court heard on one occasion she made an "angry" call, used a derogatory term and added: "You should be acid."